Subgradient Regularized Multivariate Convex Regression at Scale: Introduction

-The convex least squares estimator~\eqref{eqn:nonreg} may suffer in terms of out-of-sample performance due to spurious boundary effects~\cite{mazumder2018computational,balabdaoui2007consistent}.
-This problem can be alleviated in part with additional subgradient regularization.
-To this end, we consider a subgradient regularized-version of~\eqref{eqn:nonreg} given by:
+The convex least squares estimator~\eqref{eqn:nonreg} may lead to undesirable statistical properties when $\bm{x}$ is close to the boundary of the convex hull of $\{\B{x}_{i}\}_{1}^{n}$~\cite{mazumder2018computational,balabdaoui2007consistent}.
+This problem can be improved by considering a subgradient regularized version of~\eqref{eqn:nonreg} given by:

-where, we impose an additional $\ell_2$-based regularization on the subgradients $\{\bm\xi_{i}\}_{1}^n$ of $\varphi$; with $\rho > 0$ being the regularization parameter.
+where, we impose an additional $\ell_2$-based regularization on the subgradients $\{\bm\xi_{i}\}_{1}^n$ of $\varphi$; {{with $\rho > 0$}} being the regularization parameter.
 Formulation~\eqref{eqn:origin} also appears in~\cite{aybat2016parallelizable}.
-Estimation error properties of a subgradient regularized convex least squares estimator have been shown in~\cite{mazumder2018computational}.
-As seen in our numerical experiments, a choice of $\rho>0$ can lead to superior out-of-sample performance compared to $\rho=0$.
+Statistical estimation error properties of a form of subgradient regularized convex least squares estimator appear in~\cite{mazumder2018computational}. {{In the special case where $\varphi(\bm{x})=\M{x}^\top\B\beta$ is a linear function,~\eqref{eqn:origin} leads to the popular ridge regression estimator (i.e., least squares with an additional squared $\ell_2$ penalty on $\B\beta$).
+In ridge regression a nonzero penalty on $\|\B\beta\|_{2}^2$ often leads to improved statistical performance over vanilla least squares.
+Similarly, in convex regression, a value of $\rho>0$ can result in better statistical estimation error compared to the unregularized estimator with $\rho=0$---See Section~\ref{sec:experiments} for numerical support on a collection of datasets.}}